 I’ve really got to give my husband credit – he’s been asking for lots of vegetable-based dinners lately, and he’s also gotten on board with my efforts to stop consuming products with lots of added sweeteners.
 He doesn’t always like the new vegetables, but he gives them an honest chance and has a growing list of “likes.”
-We’ve started growing lettuces and microgreens in our apartment, and recently joined a CSA.
-As you know if you’ve ever belonged to a CSA, you sometimes end up with some surprises and have to get creative and try new things!
-It’s challenging in a fun way, and I’m thankful to be coming up with ways to cook fruits and vegetables we haven’t tried before.
-I doubt Papi Chulo would have agreed to eat this at all a couple years ago, but after having this colorful fall salad he asked for some of the same ingredients in his lunch the next day!
+We’ve started growing lettuces and microgreens in our apartment!.
+I doubt my husband would have agreed to eat this a couple years ago, but after having this colorful fall salad he asked for some of the same ingredients in his lunch the next day!
 That’s pretty awesome.
+I hope you enjoy this butternut squash, spinach, and pomegranate salad as much as we have!

 The new favorites from this salad were pomegranate seeds and the honey vinaigrette dressing.
 We’ve already eaten both again in the time between photographing this salad and writing up the recipe!
 I know you can sometimes find jars of pomegranate seeds in grocery stores, but I figured out a really handy trick for seeding one at home.
 Although pomegranates are never inexpensive, one has more than enough seeds for a week’s worth of salads and seeing the fruit yourself is less expensive than buying the seeds.
 The problem is that pomegranate juice stains.
 As in, it really, really stains.
 So how can you make a pomegranate more manageable?